New York Bar Examination

 The rules for eligibility for the New York Bar Exam distinguish between those law graduates trained in the common law in a traditional 3-year university program leading to the LL.B. and those who are not.
 Eligibility requirements are set out at the New York Board of Law Examiners (BOLE) website http://www.nybarexam.org/Foreign/ForeignLegalEducation.htm.

 Graduates of the traditional three-year (or more) common law education from countries such as the United Kingdom, Ireland, Australia, Canada, New Zealand and Israel are usually eligible based on that legal education.
 They usually do not have to take a U.S. LL.M. degree to establish eligibility for the New York Bar Exam but must receive this determination directly from BOLE.
-See Rule 520.6 (b)(1) .
+See Rule 520.6 (b)(1).
+It is our experience that students who take the British conversion course (see note below) or those from India and some other common-law countries are required to obtain the U.S. LL.M. and fulfill the American Law course requirements set out under the "Cure" Provision in effect during their LL.M.

 There are different rules in effect depending on when a foreign-educated law graduate began their LL.M. degree.
 Please see below if you began your LL.M. in Fall 2012 or after.
-Students who began their LL.M. prior to the Fall 2012 can find their eligibility requirement at Section IV of this link: http://www.nybarexam.org/Foreign/ForeignLegalEducation.htm.
+Students who began their LL.M. prior to the Fall 2012 can find their eligibility requirement in Section IV of the BOLE website.

 The Court of Appeals of New York State Rules for foreign-educated lawyers who must have a U.S. LL.M. to establish eligibility for the bar exam and who began their LL.M. in Fall 2012.